The X-Files: Spin-offs

+Millennium

+Millennium is an American television series created by Carter, which aired on Fox from October 25, 1996 to May 21, 1999.
+Though originally unconnected, following its cancellation, the series eventually crossed over with The X-Files in its seventh season, and as such is part of The X-Files franchise.
+Additionally, the characters of Fox Mulder and Dana Scully make a brief cameo in a first season episode of Millennium, titled "Lamentation", though portrayed by different actors.
+The theme music was composed by Mark Snow, who also created the distinctive theme music for The X-Files.
+The series follows the investigations of ex-FBI agent Frank Black (Lance Henriksen), now a consultant, with the ability to see inside the minds of criminals, working for a mysterious organization known as the Millennium Group.
+After the series' cancellation in 1999, the seventh season episode of The X-Files, titled "Millennium", featured the Millennium Group and Frank Black, as a way of giving the show some closure.

 The Lone Gunmen

 The Lone Gunmen is an American science fiction television series created by Carter and broadcast on Fox and was crafted as a more humorous spin-off of The X-Files.
-The series starred the eponymous Lone Gunmen and was first broadcast in March 2001, during The X-Filess month-long hiatus.
+The series starred the eponymous Lone Gunmen, regular recurring and guest characters throughout The X-Files who often helped Fox Mulder, and was first broadcast in March 2001, during The X-Filess month-long hiatus.
 Although the debut episode garnered 13.23 million viewers, its ratings began to steadily drop.
 The program was cancelled after thirteen episodes.
-The last episode was broadcast in June 2001 and ended on a cliffhanger which was partially resolved in a ninth-season episode of The X-Files titled "Jump the Shark", included in the DVD release of the series.
+The last episode was broadcast in June 2001 and ended on a cliffhanger which was partially resolved in a ninth season episode of The X-Files titled "Jump the Shark", included in the DVD release of the series.

+Canceled animated series

+In August 2020, Fox announced that an animated comedy-oriented reboot series was in development, under the working title The X-Files: Albuquerque.
+In March 2023, it was confirmed the series would not be moving forward.